jovotech/learn-jovo/courses/project-3-podcast-player/README.md

 ![](./img/podcast-player-voice-app.jpg)

-In this course we're going to build a easily modifiable podcast player Alexa Skill and Google Action.
+In this course we're going to build an easily modifiable podcast player Alexa Skill and Google Action.

 It will automatically play multiple episodes in a row, let the user pause and resume whenever they want, and let them switch between episodes freely.